mistakemp4/neocities/src/data/blog/labels.md

 ---
-title: Labels;
+title: Labels
 description: Labels have always felt more like a cage than a comfort to me.
-Sure, they can be useful for communication, for quick explanations, for connecting with others who...;
+Sure, they can be useful for communication, for quick explanations, for connecting with others who...
-date: April 3, 2025;
+date: April 3, 2025
 previewImage: /assets/labels.png
 ---